tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

 - Improved Preformance and ***Power Management***
 - Fixed Bluetooth failing to **inject/delaying** boot
 - Fixed Speakers requiring **multiple device** outputs
+- - [ ] DISABLE OTHER WAKE UP SOURCES --- THIS WILL FIX ALL SLEEP ISSUES such as bluetooth not working after sleep, fans spinning during sleep. **THIS IS IN THE BIOS**

 # Description
 - This esentially an ***ultra-simplistic*** version that is stable without the use of a deploy or complicated file installations and copies.